ajitrachmatsyah/Portfolio2/README.md

-# AJIT RACHMATSYAH WALUYO | PORTFOLIO
+# Ajit Rachmatsyah Waluyo | Portfolio

 This is a collection of data analytics related projects that I have done.
 Enjoy!